MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 ```
 ## Run from source
 First of all the parameters of the experiment need to be decided in the file `total_config.json`:
-- `folder` is the name of the folder that will contain all the result data from the experiment.
+- `folder` is the first part of name of the folders that will contain all the result data from the experiment.
+The number of the folders that will be generated to store the results are indicated in `reps`.
 - `optimizers` is the name of the algorithm used during the experiment.
 It can be chosen among `BO_sklearn`, `pyCMA`, `saasbo`, `EBO`, `EBO_B`, `linearPCABO`, `KPCABO`, `turbo1` and `turbom`.
 - `fiids` defines which funcions the algorithm has to optimize.
-It can be a single number or multiple numbers deparated by comma in the range [1,24].
+It can be a single number or multiple numbers deparated by comma in the range of the 24 BBOB functions.
-- `total_config.json` allows defining the settings of the experiment and it has to be the argument of the file `gen_config.py`.
-- `gen_config.py` generates config file to run each algorithm with the parameters chosen in `total_config.json` given as an input and a bash script to run experiments with Slurm.
-- `mylib` contains one folder for each algorithm with all the classes and functions needed to run them.
+- `iids` is the number of the problem instance, in the paper 0, 1, and 2 are performed.
+- `dims` is the dimension of the problem.
+- `reps` is the number of run repetitions with the same settings but number of seeds.
+Inside the folder containing the results a `config` folder will be generated containing reps `.json` file, one for each repetitions.
+The number at the beginning of the `.json` file represents the number of seeds in the settings of that specific `.json` (ex.
+0.json stores the settings for running an experiment using 0 seed).
 - `Bayesian-Optimization.zip` containes the cloned repository [Bayesian-Optimization](https://github.com/wangronin/Bayesian-Optimization/tree/KPCA-BO) with little changes to track the CPU time for the algorithms PCA-BO and KPCA-BO.
-- `sksparse.zip` containes the module sksparse with little changes to track the CPU time for the algorithm EBO.
-- `skopt.zip` containes the module skopt with little changes to track the CPU time for the algorithm vanilla Bayesian Optimization.
-- `requirements.txt` contains the li
+- `lb` and `ub` are the lower bound and the upper bound of the design domain.
+In the paper they are fixed at -5 and 5.
+- `extra` containes extra text informations to store in the result folder.